-Somalia (Somali: Jamhuuriyadda Federaalka Soomaaliya) is located in the Horn of Africa and bordered by Ethiopia to the west, Djibouti to the northwest, the Gulf of Aden to the north, the Indian Ocean to the east, and Kenya to the southwest.
-Somalia enjoys the longest coastline, which extends for over 3,300 kilometers, along mainland Africa.
-The capital is Mogadishu, which is also a largest metropolis in the country.
+Somalia (Somali: Jamhuuriyadda Federaalka Soomaaliya) is located in the Horn of Africa and sharing borders with Ethiopia to the west, Djibouti to the northwest, the Gulf of Aden to the north, the Indian Ocean to the east, and Kenya to the southwest.
+The country boasts the longest coastline on mainland Africa, which extends for over 3,300 kilometers.
+It's capital city is Mogadishu, which is also a largest metropolis in the nation.

 History

-As a country, Somalia boasts an expansive hiatus of history that can be traced back over the years.
+Somalia has a rich and ancient history that dates back thousands of years.
 However, it is suggested that the area was inhabited from the Paleolithic era onward and was also home to ancient cultures such as Punt, an ancient kingdom that is said to have traded with ancient Egypt long before 2500 BCE.
-The medieval period elevated Somalia into a trading hub with the Islamic world during which many forces arose, such as the Ajuran Empire, the Sultanate of Ifat, and the Sultanate of Mogadishu.
+The medieval period elevated Somalia into a trading hub with the Islamic world, marked by the rise of powerful states such as the Ajuran Empire, the Sultanate of Ifat, and the Sultanate of Mogadishu.

-Scramble of Africa during the late 19th century, Somalia would be subdivided into colonies.
-Northern Somalia became a British protectorate (British Somaliland) while southern Somalia was colonized by Italy (Italian Somaliland).
-In 1960, the territories were unified to announce the new independent Somalia a republic after World War II.
+During the scramble for Africa in the late 19th century, Somalia was divided into colonial territories.
+Northern Somalia became a British protectorate (British Somaliland), while southern Somalia was colonized by Italy (Italian Somalia).
+In 1960, these two territories gained independence and united to form the Republic of Somalia.
+And the territories were unified to announce the new independent Somalia a republic after World War II.

 Somalia ushered in an era of independence during which political instability is most marked.
 General Siad Barre's military coup in 1969 called for a socialist government.
-The eventual collapse of the Barre regime, which lasted until 1991, was occasioned by a civil war and internal dissent.
-To this end, Somalia since independence has witnessed a succession of turbulent wars, lawlessness, and the rise of extremist militant groups, such as Al-Shabaab.
+The eventual collapse of tthe Siad Barre regime, which lasted until 1991, was occasioned by a civil war and iinternal conflict, To this end, since then, Somalia has experience decades of armed conflict, government breakdown, and the emergence of extremist groups like Al-Shabaab.

 Geography

-Somalia spans an area of about 637,657 square kilometers (246,201 square miles).
+Somalia covers a total area of approximately 637,657 square kilometers (246,201 square miles).
 The land consists predominately of plateaus, plains, mountainous regions, and a predominance of aridity coupled with semi-aridity, with very little seasonal rain.
 The climate is mainly desert-like in nature.

-Somalia's mainstream rivers are the Jubba and Shabelle, both flowing southward into the Indian Ocean but rarely reach the sea, often drying up upstream.
-Somalia is richly endowed with wildlife, including antelope, lion, leopards, and elephants, although some species have dwindled because of deforestation and poaching.
+The two main rivers in Somalia are the Jubba and Shabelle, both flowing southward into the Indian Ocean but rarely reach the sea, often drying up upstream.
+Somalia is also home to a diverse range of wildlife, including antelope, lion, leopards, and elephants.
+Unfortunately several species have been threatened by deforestation, habitat loss, and poaching.

 Demographics

-Somalia Somaliland's population is close to 17 million.
+Somalia, including the self-declared region of Somalia, has a population estimated at 25 million people.
 Most of them are Somali ethnic people representing different major clans along with several sub-clans.
 Somali is the official language, although Arabic has a notable presence owing to its Islamic background.

 Economy